Why I Can NOT Recommend EveryPlate Meal Kit Delivery

 I pressed the issue with support chat and was cut off.
 Now, anyone that has ever done any kind of support chat knows that they always ask, “Is there anything else I can help you with today?”
 “Please rate this chat at the end.”
 “Have a great day.”

-And then I was cut off from chat.
+Then the agent ended the chat.
 Just like that… “agent has left the chat.”

 If they had intentions of holding up their $1 menu, then they would’ve sent out the $1 items I ordered instead of issuing a $3 refund.